Canon 5D Mark III vs Panasonic GH5s

 It is notable that the GH5s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark III does not offer wifi capability.
+In contrast, the 5D Mark III does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.